tbarn/new-website/pages/for-hire.md

 Hey y'all! 👋 I'm looking for my next opportunity at a developer-facing company.
 I've spent the last ten years at startups doing various roles, sometimes by title and sometimes by necessity. **I am looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.**

-Continue reading to learn more about what I am looking for and how an opportunity you have or know of might help me find my next role!
+Continue reading to learn more about what I am looking for!
+But first, why create a page like this?

+I've been thinking a lot about how to make the job search process more transparent and thought-out.
+This page is as much for you as it is for me.
+It's far from complete but more of a conversation starter.
+It will give you a good idea of what I am looking for and what I have to offer.

 Table of contents:
 - [Types of roles I am considering](#types-of-roles-i-am-considering)